tonyraoul/bevy-game-demo/README.md

 - **Dynamic Platform**: Large floating platform with glowing edges for better visibility
 - **Respawn System**: Automatic respawn when falling off the platform
 - **Game HUD**: Real-time score display in the top-left corner and energy boost indicator
-- **Enemy AI**: Bears that patrol the platform and chase the player
+- **Enemy AI**: Ducks that patrol the platform and chase the player
   - Enemies spawn at platform corners
   - Dynamic state system (patrol/chase)
   - Physics-based movement and collisions